opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Exposing Levels
 ---------------
-Animation levels, images for backgrounds and overlays, audio files, clips and other Toonz scenes, have to be exposed in the xsheet columns in order to be part of the scene.
+Animation levels, images for backgrounds and overlays, audio files, clips and other OpenToonz scenes, have to be exposed in the xsheet columns in order to be part of the scene.

 If the level you want to use has already been loaded but not exposed, or it was removed from the scene, it can be retrieved from the Scene Cast window.

 In case you need to retrieve some specific drawings from an animation level, you can display it in the Level Strip, in order to select the drawings to expose.

-.. note:: Animation levels you define directly in the scene, for instance levels you scanned, or drew directly in Toonz, are automatically exposed in the xsheet.
+.. note:: Animation levels you define directly in the scene, for instance levels you scanned, or drew directly in OpenToonz, are automatically exposed in the xsheet.

 .. _using_the_scene_cast: